Skip to main content

 });

-// 3) Create the metadata bid on Immutable
+// 3) Create a metadata bid that fills on any token with this metadata_id

 const { result } = await orderbook.createMetadataBid({